Bún Thịt Nướng (Vietnamese Grilled Pork Noodle Bowl)

 Ingredients for noodles and toppings in separate bowls and plates.
 Bun (vermicelli noodles), crushed peanuts, nuoc cham dipping sauce, cucumbers, lettuce, mint, cilantro, and mung beans sprouts.

-How to Make Thit Nuong (Grilled Lemongrass Pork)
+How to Make Bun Thit Nuong (Overview)

 Please scroll ⬇️ to the recipe card for the full ingredient amounts and instructions.